awsdocs/amazon-kinesis-data-streams-developer-guide/doc_source/kinesis-record-processor-implementation-app-py.md

 ```

 **initialize**
  The KCL calls the `initialize` method when the record processor is instantiated, passing a specific shard ID as a parameter\.
 This record processor processes only this shard, and typically, the reverse is also true \(this shard is processed only by this record processor\)\.
 However, your consumer should account for the possibility that a data record might be processed more than one time\.
-This is because Kinesis Streams has "at least once" semantics, meaning that every data record from a shard is processed at least one time by a worker in your consumer\.
+This is because Kinesis Data Streams has "at least once" semantics, meaning that every data record from a shard is processed at least one time by a worker in your consumer\.
 For more information about cases in which a particular shard may be processed by more than one worker, see [Resharding, Scaling, and Parallel Processing](kinesis-record-processor-scaling.md)\.

 ```
 def initialize(self, shard_id)